128technology/docs/docs/bcp_service-policy_defaults.md

 Signaling is not particularly sensitive to jitter or loss.
 The recommended latency for VoIP signaling is `250`, as the most prevalent VoIP protocol (SIP) retransmits messages when no reply is received within 500ms.
 Using a value of `250` accommodates one round trip between UAC and UAS.

-The `service-class` is assigned the value `Signalling`, one of 128T's factory default service classes.
+The `service-class` is assigned the value `Signalling`, one of SSR's factory default service classes.
 It will mark egress packets with DSCP 40 (CS5), per the recommendations of [[RFC 4594]](https://tools.ietf.org/html/rfc4594#section-4.2).

 Baseline configuration: